chenhsuanlin/inverse-compositional-STN/README.md

 We provide the Python/TensorFlow code for the perturbed MNIST classification experiments.
 If you find our code useful for your research, please cite
 ```
-@article{lin2016inverse,
+@article{lin2017icstn,
   title={Inverse Compositional Spatial Transformer Networks},
   author={Lin, Chen-Hsuan and Lucey, Simon},
-  journal={arXiv preprint arXiv:1612.03897},
-  year={2016}
+  booktitle={IEEE Conference on Computer Vision and Pattern Recognition ({CVPR})},
+  year={2017}
 }
 ```

 --------------------------------------

 ### Prerequisites
 You would need to have SciPy and TensorFlow (r0.10+) installed.
 Please refer to the TensorFlow documentation (https://www.tensorflow.org/) for instructions on installation/configuration.
+**[NEW]** The main branch is now compatible with the TensorFlow r1.0 API.
+If you have an earlier version of TensorFlow, please switch to the `r0.10+` branch after cloning.

 ### Running the code
 The code is compatible with both Python2.7 (`python`) and Python3 (`python3`).